How to Organize a Team in 5 Easy Steps

 – traditional methods

 Even though we are entering a digital era, a point that can be made in favor of more traditional methods of team management.
 Those include real boards, sticky notes, and blackboards.
-Of course, companies now use them mainly as a complementary tool to digital technologies.
+Companies now use them mainly as a complementary tool to digital technologies.
 But they still have an important role and can significantly improve the efficiency of your team.
 We would encourage you to look for ways you can integrate them into the way you organize a team.

 2. Choose a management framework